-- (iv) in the case of an order of a Disciplinary Tribunal against which there is an appeal and an order of an Appeal Tribunal, such fine and/or costs (except to the extent that the order of the Disciplinary Tribunal may be varied, substituted or rescinded by the Appeal Tribunal) shall be paid not later than 28 days after the date on which the relevant Appeal Tribunal decision under paragraph 8(14) is notified to the Member and in the event that such fine or costs, or part thereof, shall not have been paid on the due date, interest shall be paid thereon at the rate applicable to judgment debts in England and Wales from the due date until the actual date of payment; - (v) the AADB will endeavour to collect and (if necessary) enforce the payment of fines and/or costs unless it shall at its discretion decide (but only after prior consultation with the relevant Participant) not to seek or continue to seek enforcement of such payment; - (vi) in the event of non-payment in full or in part, including any interest, of a fine and/or costs order within the time specified for payment, the Executive Counsel shall provide a report to the relevant Participant. - 11(2) Where a Tribunal makes an order for the payment of costs against the AADB, those costs shall be paid not later than 28 days after the date when the order takes effect and in the event that such costs, or part thereof, shall not have been paid on the due date, interest shall be paid thereon at the rate applicable to judgment debts in England and Wales from the due date until the actual date of payment.
+- (v) in the case of an order of a Disciplinary Tribunal against which there is an appeal and an order of an Appeal Tribunal, such fine and/or costs (except to the extent that the order of the Disciplinary Tribunal may be varied, substituted or rescinded by the Appeal Tribunal) shall be paid not later than 28 days after the date on which the relevant Appeal Tribunal decision under paragraph 8(14) is notified to the Member or Member Firm and in the event that such fine or costs, or part thereof, shall not have been paid on the due date, interest shall be paid thereon at the rate applicable to judgment debts in England and Wales from the due date until the actual date of payment; - (vi) the AADB will endeavour to collect and (if necessary) enforce the payment of fines and/or costs unless it shall at its discretion decide (but only after prior consultation with the relevant Participant) not to seek or continue to seek enforcement of such payment; - (vii) in the event of non-payment in full, including any interest, of a fine and/or cost order within the time specified for payment, the Member concerned shall be excluded as a Member of one or more Participants and in the case of a Member Firm the removal of registration by one or more Participants shall be recommended. - 11(2) Where a Tribunal makes an order for the payment of costs against the AADB, those costs shall be paid not later than 28 days after the date when the order takes effect and in the event that such costs, or part thereof, shall not have been paid on the due date, interest shall be paid thereon at the rate applicable to judgment debts in England and Wales from the due date until the actual date of payment.

-Obligations of Members
+Obligations of Members and Member Firms

-- 12(1) Every Member shall at all times co-operate fully with the Executive Counsel and with any Disciplinary Tribunal or Appeal Tribunal established pursuant to this Scheme.
-Without prejudice to the generality thereof, such full co-operation shall include complying with any notice served pursuant to paragraph 12(2). - 12(2) The Executive Counsel shall have power by notice served on any Member to call on him to provide (to the extent that such Member can lawfully do so):- - (i) to the Executive Counsel or to any person appointed or employed by him or by the Board on behalf of the AADB, information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 5(10) orally and/or in writing as the Executive Counsel shall require, and - (ii) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require.
+- every Member and every Member Firm shall at all times co-operate fully, and every Member Firm shall use its best endeavours to ensure that every employee of that Member Firm shall co-operate fully, with the Executive Counsel and with any Disciplinary Tribunal or Appeal Tribunal established pursuant to this Scheme.
+Without prejudice to the generality thereof, such full co-operation shall include complying with any notice served pursuant to paragraph 12(2). - 12(2) The Executive Counsel shall have power by notice served on any Member or Member Firm to call on him or it to provide (to the extent that such Member or Member Firm can lawfully do so):- - (i) to the Executive Counsel or to any person appointed or employed by him or by the Board on behalf of the AADB, information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 5(10) orally and/or in writing as the Executive Counsel shall require, and - (ii) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require.

-The foregoing power of the Executive Counsel by notice to call on any Member to provide information and/or explanation and/or evidence shall include the power to call on him:-
+The foregoing power of the Executive Counsel by notice to call on any Member or Member Firm to provide information and/or explanation and/or evidence shall include the power to call on him or it:-